BIRMINGHAM-SHUTTLESWORTH INTERNATIONAL AIRPORT TAXIWAY A RELOCATION ENVIRONMENTAL ASSESSMENT

 Birmingham, AL 35212

-All comments must be received by the 11:59 p.m.
-CDT, MONTH, DATE, 2026, deadline.
+All comments must be received by 5:00 p.m.
+CDT on July 23, 2026.
 Before including your address, phone number, e-mail address, or other personal identifying information in your comment, be advised that your entire comment – including your personal identifying information – may be made publicly available at any time.

 All substantive comments will be addressed in the Final EA.

-In conjunction with this public review period, BHM will hold a public meeting to receive testimony relating to the Draft EA for the Taxiway A Relocation project.
+In conjunction with this public review period, BHM will hold a virtual public meeting to share information on the Draft EA for the Taxiway A Relocation project and answer questions about the environmental review.

 ABOUT THE PROJECT

 BHM intends to undertake a project to realign, reconstruct, and widen parallel Taxiway A and associated connector taxiways; strengthen a portion of Taxiway A and its connectors, relocate or encapsulate approximately 3,200 linear feet of Village Creek; relocate portions of the vehicle service roads; and realign existing utilities.
-The project includes wetland impacts of up to 0.67 acre.
+The project includes up to 0.67 acres of wetland impacts.
 The purpose of the proposed project is to enhance the airfield’s ability to accommodate the increasing demand for both passenger and cargo aircraft operations in a safe and efficient manner by addressing the non-standard runway to taxiway separation located on the southwest portion of Runway 6-24 and Taxiway A.